benjamincrozat/legacy-blog/README.md

 ## Installation

 The instructions below have been written assuming that you are using Laravel Valet.
-But you can the project in whichever environment you want (Herd, Docker with Laravel Sail, Laragon, etc.).
+But you can run the project in whichever environment you want (Herd, Docker with Laravel Sail, Laragon, etc.).

 Clone the repository and cd into it: